-- a) Each Boat shall have on-board Halon (or equivalent) fire extinguishing system(s). - (i) It is mandatory that the fire extinguishing bottles be securely mounted outside Cockpit area. - (ii) The Chief Inspector or designee shall inspect and approve the systems and locations. - b) Halon 1211 and 1301 are the approved fire-suppression gasses.
+- a) Each Boat shall have on-board Halon (or equivalent) fire extinguishing system(s). - (i) It is mandatory that the fire extinguishing bottles be securely mounted outside Cockpit area. - (ii) The Chief Inspector or designee shall inspect and approve the systems and locations. - b) Fire extinguishing agents HFC-236fa, sometimes known as FE-36: HFC-227ea, sometimes known as FM-200, Halon 1211 and 1301 are the approved for use in onboard fire surpression systems.
+Alternates to Halon these agents may be permitted if requested in writing and approved by.
 Alternates to Halon may be permitted if requested in writing and approved by H1.
-Halon 1211 is not permitted for Cockpit use. - c) The minimum weight of charge for Halon 1211 is 15 lbs. - d) Spray heads shall be placed in areas where fire is most likely to occur, e.g. Engine compartment, battery, electrical, and fuel areas.
+Halon 1211 is not permitted for Cockpit use. - c) The minimum weight of charge for the agent is 15 lbs. - d) Spray heads shall be placed in areas where fire is most likely to occur, e.g., Engine compartment, battery, electrical, and fuel areas.
 A minimum of three heads is recommended for the Engine compartment, especially around the turbine "hot end" of turbine-powered Boats. - e) The 1211 fire system must be easily activated by switch or lever from both the inside and outside the enclosed Cockpit.
 It is mandatory that the outside controls for fire suppression, fuel shut-off, and Engine off be grouped in an "E" area on the right aft side of the Cockpit Cowling, appropriately marked per Technical Rule B9 "Emergency Systems."